HerrMotz/bachelor-thesis/publication/main.typ

 - allow changes to the SPARQL-select-query, which will in turn change the graph in the visual interface

+It will use Wikibase-specific features/conventions, such as:
+- the fuzzy search API,

+- the metainfo API and

+- RDF constructs, such as Qualifiers (see @heading_qualifiers).

+The concrete improvements are:

+- advancing over @heading_rdf_explorer, Query by Graph offers a special visual element for qualifiers as proposed by @Simons_Blog_Entry_Graphic_query,

+- a more intuitive user interface and

+- the ability to create federated queries.

-For this, I decided to develop a web application, which at its heart has Rust-code to translate visually built queries to SPARQL queries.#footnote[The code is publicly available at #link("https://github.com/HerrMotz/bachelor-thesis/")[`github.com/HerrMotz/bachelor-thesis`].]
+For this, I decided to develop a lightweight web application, which at its heart has Rust-code to translate visually built queries to SPARQL queries and vice versa#footnote[The code is publicly available at #link("https://github.com/HerrMotz/bachelor-thesis/")[`github.com/HerrMotz/bachelor-thesis`].].
+The program is already in practical application at the time of writing.
+Changes to the code have been made by a team from the digital humanities at the Friedrich Schiller University Jena under my lead.
+Any changes which do not originate from my work are clearly marked in the code repository.#todo[lasse ich das wirklich so stehen?]

 == Related Works

-=== RDF Explorer
+=== RDF Explorer <heading_rdf_explorer>

 The approach by Vargas et al. @Vargas2019_RDF_Explorer is to show all possible assertions about an object #todo[Is "object" the right word?] already while building the query.
 The goal is to guide the formulation of the user's question from a known starting point.
 This approach uses a fuzzy search prompt for an RDF resource as a starting point.
 After adding an object from the prompt results to the drawing board, the user can select from a list of all relations to other objects to augment the prompt.
 The user may also leave the relation unspecified, add a new object and select from a list of all assertions between these two objects.
 A user may just as well choose to let any object or property be a variable.